Moving to Johor Bahru: The Complete 2026 Relocation Guide

 Johor Bahru — “JB” to everyone who lives here — is Malaysia’s southern gateway, a short causeway away from Singapore and increasingly a place people choose to live in on purpose, not just pass through.
 This guide walks through what actually matters when you move here: how to legally stay, where to live, what it costs, and the things people get wrong.

 This is the overview.
-Each section links to a deeper guide as we publish them.
+Each section links to a deeper, dedicated guide — visas, areas, costs and the practical set-up.

 Is Johor Bahru a good place to live?